| Title: | Dirichlet Regression |

 The simplest possible model here is to include only an intercept for all components.

-is the ‘dependent variable’ (i.e., compositional data) with three components, we can request this null-model by DV ~ 1
+If DV is the ‘dependent variable’ (i.e., compositional data) with three components, we can request this null-model by DV ~ 1.

-Likewise, it is possible to specify a common set of predictors for all components, as in DV ~ p1 * p2
+Likewise, it is possible to specify a common set of predictors for all components, as in DV ~ p1 * p2, where p1 and p2 are predictors.

 Note that if you use the latter approach, the predictors have to be stated